Citolab/diggel/README.md

 ## Introduction

 Diggel a prototype that is created by Cito in collaboration with the University of Twente.
 It presents items in a context of a digital application.
-There are 2 social media applications: Spacebook and Spacegram.
-Webspace is application to build a Website and with SpaceTalk the student creates a slide show.
+There are 5 applications that are deployed on the same url:
+- Spacebook: social media context
+- Spacegram: social media context
+- Webspace: student creates a website
+- Spacetalk: student creates a slide show
+- Diggel: contains the login, start and end pages.

 ![alt text](screenshot.png)